zaid9696/country-info/README.md

-A web app that allows you to search about country's information, facts, and where it locates
+A react app that allows you to search about country's information, facts, and where it locates